Niema-Lab/SEPIA/README.md

 # SEPIA

-A tool to evaluate the accuracy of a list that prioritizes individuals with HIV from greatest to least based on their likelihood to spread HIV.
+A framework to evaluate the accuracy of a list that prioritizes individuals with HIV from greatest to least based on their likelihood to spread HIV.

 ### Important files